Robert A. Burns

-Robert A. Burns (May 27, 1944 – May 31, 2004) was an American art director and production designer who worked on many films including The Texas Chain Saw Massacre, The Hills Have Eyes, The Howling, Re-Animator, and From Beyond.
+Robert A. Burns (May 27, 1944 – May 31, 2004) was an American art director, production designer, and actor who worked on many films including The Texas Chain Saw Massacre, The Hills Have Eyes, The Howling, Re-Animator, and From Beyond.

 Career

 Burns attended the University of Texas where he was editor of The Texas Ranger.

+Burns met Tobe Hooper at an Austin party and would assist in production of Hooper's 1966 short documentary film Down Friday Street and then design the press kit for Hooper's 1969 film Eggshells.

-Burns first entered the film industry as the casting director and art director of Tobe Hooper's 1974 horror film The Texas Chain Saw Massacre.
+Burns next worked for Hooper as the casting director and art director of Tobe Hooper's 1974 horror film The Texas Chain Saw Massacre.
 His work on the film is notable for the realistic "bone decor" of the Sawyer Family's farm house.

 His work garnered notice in the industry and work on other future horror classics followed including Wes Craven's The Hills Have Eyes, Joe Dante's The Howling, and Stuart Gordon's Re-Animator.